The 3G network shutdown will impact more than just phones

 The introduction of 3G in 2002 allowed some early car infotainment systems and home security services -- pioneers in the smart home space -- to connect to the networks.
 But over time, wireless companies moved on to 4G and more recently 5G networks.

 Now, the major carriers are phasing out 3G technology in the United States and some markets abroad.
-AT&T, which owns CNN's parent company, is shutting it down on February 22; T-Mobile is doing so in the third quarter; and Verizon will take this step by the end of the year.
+AT&T (T), which owns CNN's parent company, is shutting it down on February 22; T-Mobile (TMUS) is doing so in the third quarter; and Verizon (VZ) will take this step by the end of the year.
 As the technology officially becomes obsolete, a scramble is underway to help consumers avoid a disruption.

 What companies are doing about it